 Sustainable steps in GDPR compliance

 - Scan all your data sources.
-Access each data source and investigate if there is personal data stored in these sources.
+Access each data source and investigate if personal data is stored in these sources.
 You must have full knowledge of the specific whereabouts of personal data.

 - After determining the sources, identify if personal data is existent.
 These are commonly found in semistructured fields.
-If possible, parse the fields to extract and catalog personal data like names and email addresses.
-For high data volume, you can tap the right tools to be more efficient.
+Parse the fields to extract and catalog personal data like names and email addresses if possible.
+You can tap the right tools for high data volume to be more efficient.

 - Assign a data protection officer and review your existing data protection policies.
 Assess each item in your organization’s data protection drive and align it with the principles of GDPR compliance.